-These are the BEST vegan meatballs you’ll ever eat.
-They’re made with a meaty blend of TVP + vital wheat gluten and are easy to make, freezer-friendly, and FULL of spicy Italian flavor.
-Unlike other vegan meatball recipes, these Gardein meatball copycats DO NOT fall apart or turn to mush in your mouth.
-Cook them in marinara sauce and serve as a plant-based spaghetti and meatballs or make a vegan meatball sandwich with dairy-free mozzarella!
+These vegan meatballs, made with a meaty blend of TVP + seitan, are easy to make, freezer-friendly, and FULL of spicy Italian flavor.
+Unlike other vegan meatball recipes, these bad boys DO NOT fall apart or turn to mush in your mouth!
+Serve them with spaghetti, in sauce, with mashed potatoes, on a sandwich or eat them straight out of the oven!

 If there’s one food T and I both ADORE, it’s meatballs.
 In the pre-vegan days, T’s favorite Wawa hoagie was always a meatball sub, and I used to inhale bowls of meatballs with sauce and parmesan for dinner as a teenager.

-We also have fond family memories surrounding a big bowl of meatballs and spaghetti, and I mean, who doesn’t?!
-That’s why, for the last 6+ years, we’ve been working on perfecting our own vegan meatball recipe!
+We also have fond family memories surrounding a big bowl of traditional meatballs and spaghetti, and I mean, who doesn’t?!
+That’s why, for the last 8+ years, we’ve been working on perfecting our own vegan meatball recipe!

 In that time, we have faced every major meatball hurdle I can think of.
 From meatballs falling apart before they even make it into the oven to flavorless balls of mush, we’ve seen (and eaten) it all.